jacqueslatour/Shutdown-IPv4/README.md

 Greetings,

-Looking for assistance on this ID.
+Looking for assistance on this I-D.
 I believe it's something that has be done.
 I floated the idea around for a while and most feedback was positive other than the occasional "Are you crazy :-)" or "It will never work"

 # Shutdown-IPv4
-IPv4 can’t live on the Internet forever and it is unrealistic to wait for a natural ‘death’.
-We need to set a fixed date to shut IPv4 down.
-The goals is to remove IPv4 global routing on the Internet and to remove all IPv4 registrations entries in the IANA registry, the root zone and TLDs.
-The goal is to enforce implementation of IPv6 and to have a single protocol Internet, easy to manage and operate.
-The scope is the public Internet and not internal networks.

-Enterprises and organizations that want to use IPv4 internally can do so forever.
-Just tunnel IPv4 over IPv6!

-One good method to force change is to set a date by which we can drive human behaviour
-to implement IPv6.

-The date is April 4, 2024.
+IPv4 is unsustainable on the global internet.
+The increasing costs and declining performance of IPv4 based systems due to address overload are an unsustainable burden that is not only costly in terms of operational money, but also in placing artificial constraints on further development and by reducing the quality of the user experience.

+IPv4 will die a natural death, but waiting for it to do so will take many more years than is currently desirable.
+Therefore, this I-D proposes to set a flag date to declare IPv4 no longer be supported as a globally routed protocol on the internet.
+The authors recognize that pockets of IPv4 for various specialized applications will endure for years and possibly even decades to come.
+However, at the time of writing, IPv4 is the current “lingua franca” of the internet.
+We propose to declare a date certain by which IPv6 will become the “lingua franca”.

+	Remove IPv4 from TLD Registries and Root zone : 2020/02/01
+	Remove IPv4 from IANA Registries: 2021/02/01
+	Remove IPv4 from AS Operator: 2022/02/01
+	IPv4 Historical Status: 2024/04/04

 # How to get from markdown to xml to text?

 At least on Darwin, the highlights;